-- A. The Player has a properly diagnosed medical condition and would experience a significant impairment to her health if she does not Use the substance for which a TUE is requested. - B. There is no reasonable therapeutic alternative medication or treatment for the Player's medical condition that is not on the Prohibited List.
+- A. The Player has a properly diagnosed medical condition and would experience a significant impairment to her health if she does not Use the Prohibited Substance or Prohibited Method for which a TUE is requested. - B. There is no reasonable therapeutic alternative medication or treatment for the Player's medical condition that is not on the Prohibited List.

-&lt;sup>1 Subject to amendment by the LPGA
+1 Subject to amendment by the LPGA

-C. The Use of the Prohibited Substance will produce no additional enhancement of performance, other than that which might be anticipated by a return to a state of normal health following the treatment of a legitimate medical condition.
+C. The Use of the Prohibited Substance or Prohibited Method will produce no additional enhancement of performance, other than that which might be anticipated by a return to a state of normal health following the treatment of a legitimate medical condition.